 The motherboard in this build is relatively basic, but it still gives you everything you’ll need for this build and it’ll still have room left for future upgrades.
-It supports the LGA 1151 CPU socket type and 2400MHz DDR4 RAM, which makes it a perfect match for a build running a Kaby Lake processor like the i3 7100, but it will also support other 7th gen Intel CPUs from the i5 or i7 lines.
-It comes with integrated audio, a built-in ethernet controller, and 6 USB ports.
+It supports the LGA 1151 CPU socket type and 2400MHz DDR4 RAM, which makes it a perfect match for a build running a Kaby Lake processor like the G4500, but it will also support other 6th or 7th gen Intel CPUs from the i3, i5 or i7 lines.
+It comes with integrated audio, a built-in ethernet controller, 6 USB ports and 6 SATA ports.

-Running Intel’s brand new hyper threaded dual-core i3 7100 is a great starting point for a build with potential to grow, not only is it a strong entry-level CPU, but it also requires the same “socket type” as the stronger 7th generation i5 and i7 CPUs.
-Although it’s technically only a dual core processor, its hyper-threading feature allows it to run multiple “threads” per core which results in a quad-core like experience (and most programs/games will view it as such).
+Running Intel’s new dual-core Pentium G4500 is a great starting point for a build with potential to grow, not only is it a strong entry-level CPU, but it also requires the same “socket type” as other 6th and 7th generation i3, i5 and i7 CPUs.
+Although it’s technically only a dual core processor, it’s still a solid performer in 1080p gaming and will be for the foreseeable future.

 The semi-modular EVGA 500 BQ power supply I chose will supply you with an ample 500W of power, more than enough to safely run this build with any upgrades you might want to add.
 Having a semi-modular power supply is always a bonus because you don’t have the mess of dealing with cables that you’re not using, you just unplug them instead.